 To celebrate April’s Month of the Military Child, Stars and Stripes is gathering stories about life as a “military brat” from this special group of children.
 These stories will appear on this site and also in our community newspapers - Stripes Japan, Stripes Okinawa, Stripes Korea and Stripes Guam - throughout April.
-In Europe, some of your stories will appear in special pullout editions that will run in the global Stars and Stripes newspaper March 30, April 6, April 13, April 20 and April 27.
+In Europe, some of your stories will appear in special pullout editions that will run in the global Stars and Stripes newspaper April 2, April 9, April 16, April 23 and April 30.
 Stories may also be used elsewhere at other times as Stars and Stripes deems appropriate.
 Stars and Stripes will recognize the DODEA school that submits the most entries with a special prize.
-For the Official Rules, please visit either the Pacific or Europe rules page.
+For the Official Rules, please visit the rules page.

 Affectionately known as “military brats,” the childrenof the men and women in uniform are a special breed.